mkideal/next/website/docs/api/latest/object.md

 :::note

-parameter names **MUST** not start with an uppercase letter, as this is reserved for the next compiler.
+parameter names **MUST NOT** start with an uppercase letter, as this is reserved for the next compiler.

 ```next
 @next(type=100) // OK